kingstonrichard/kingstonrichard.uk/input/posts/2019-08-06-digi-series-branding-ready.md

 RedirectFrom:
   - 20190806
 ---

 Thank you to everyone who helped us [name the first three prototypes](/20190402) that we produced in our Innovation Group.
-Digi"NAME" was the format we ultimately settled on, giving us DigiBook, DigiDesk and DigiMeet so far.

 This naming format ties in nicely with our Digital First initiative and gives us a nice model to follow in the future.
 We're already working on a DigiSafe prototype and there are other ideas in the pipeline that suit too.